 A mark of "I" (incomplete) is given by the instructor only when a student who is otherwise doing acceptable work is unable to complete a course because of illness or other conditions beyond the student's control.
 The mark of "I" should be granted only when the student can complete the unfinished work with the same instructor.
-However, an incomplete ("I") may be completed with an instructor designated by the department chair if the original instructor later becomes incapacitated or is otherwise not on campus.
+However, an incomplete ("I") may be completed with an instructor designated by the department chair if the original instructor later becomes incapacitated or is otherwise unavailable.
 The student is required to arrange with the instructor for the completion of the course requirements.
 The arrangement is recorded on the Incomplete Grade Request form.
 The student has one calendar year from the date the mark of "I" is recorded to complete the course.
-If the student completes the course within the calendar year, the instructor must
+If the student completes the course within the calendar year, the instructor must submit an Authorization for Change of Grade form to the University Registrar's Office, whether the student passed or failed the course.
+Marks of "I" are changed to a grade of "E" for purposes of evaluating graduation requirements for undergraduate students.
+Marks of "I" received in the fall 1983 semester or thereafter for undergraduate courses that have been on a student's record for more than one calendar year are automatically changed to a grade of "E." An undergraduate student does not reregister or pay fees for a course for which an incomplete "I" has been received in order to complete the course.